 NEA is predominantly funded by member dues and “agency fees” paid by teachers obligated to be represented by the union in non-right-to-work states.
 At least in previous years, NEA has received in more in dues than the Service Employees International Union (SEIU).

-As of 2016, NEA reported total assets of over $363 million, income of roughly $388 million, and expenditures of $362 million.
-Nearly $363 million of the NEA’s income come from membership dues; the rest of the union’s income is from loan repayments, interest, dividends, rents, reinvestment, and more.
+As of 2020, NEA reported total assets of over $411 million, income of over $390 million, and expenses at over $377 million.
+Roughly $369 million of the NEA’s income came from NEA membership dues; the rest came from areas including loan repayments, interest, dividends, rents, reinvestment, and Investment.

 State Affiliate Grants